 In the late 8th century, Volubilis became home to Idris ibn Abdallah, the founder of the Idrisid dynasty and the “founder of Morocco”.
 Later, people moved from Volubilis to live to Fez and Moulay Idriss.
 In the 18th century, a powerful earthquake demolished many fully standing structures.

-How to get to Volubilis?
+How to get to Volubilis, morocco?

 Contact me to book a private driver/tour and guide for a day trip Volubilis&Meknes and Moulay Idriss Zerhoun.